nikhilsingh1294/coding4fun/README.md

 # coding4fun
-This repo contains the projects that I have worked on just for fun.
+This repo contains projects that I have worked on just for fun.
 It might include use of multiple programming languages.